 NEXT UP ON this.

 Strap yourself in for one sweet ride, Year 12s.
-It’s time to get your driver’s license, hit the accelerator and cruise down the long road of freedom towards a life without school bells, teachers or rules.
+It’s time to get your driver’s licence, hit the accelerator and cruise down the long road of freedom towards a life without school bells, teachers or rules.
 Soon enough, you’ll be setting your own rules so you can kill it in the real world.
 Want some tips to tackle what comes next?
-We’ll hook you up with advice from those in the know.
+Check out this advice from those in the know.

 – Shannon Cook, business owner